mopie992/Weathe1/DEPLOY_FRONTEND.md

 7. Click "Deploy"

 ### Step 4: Get Your URL
-Vercel will give you a URL like: `https://weatherroute.vercel.app`
+Vercel will give you a URL like: `https://roadweather.vercel.app`

 ---

-## Option 2: Netlify
+## Option 3: Netlify (Alternative)

 ### Step 1: Build
 ```bash